Lead Apron Patterns

 Which Lead Apron Pattern Should You Choose?

 The correct apron pattern depends on how and where the apron will be used.
+For routine diagnostic use, a Frontal Protection Lead Apron is often practical.
+For cath lab, C-arm, fluoroscopy and interventional procedures, a Full Protection Lead Apron is generally preferred.

 Application Suggested Apron Pattern